ALUMINUM VS STEEL WHEELS: WHICH ARE BETTER?

 We’ve gathered some information on both steel and aluminum wheels to guide you in your decision while considering the needs of your fleet.

 - Wheels: The average weight of steel wheels is around 78lbs, which is 30 pounds heavier than aluminum.
 If your fleet isn’t driving in a weight-sensitive application, such as bulk hauling, your fleet may not need to worry as much about the weight of steel wheels.
 There are also options on the market for lighter weight steel wheels, making the option to cost effectively cut weight available.
 Some of these options can save you an average of 10-12lbs in comparison to conventional steel wheels.

 - Maintenance: Steel wheels have a reputation of being more high maintenance when it comes to upkeep.
 As per TMC RP 240A, steel wheels need refinished as part of the fleet’s regular truck maintenance schedule.
 Although the process of maintaining your steel wheels may seem time-consuming, there are benefits.
 Many dealers use our MILCURE System to safely and effectively refinish steel wheels per OSHA regulations, giving them a coating that will help protect against corrosion.
 Keeping up with your wheel maintenance will extend the life of your wheels and your investment.

 - Price: Steel wheels come standard on many new models of commercial vehicles in North America.
-The price of steel wheels is very attractive, as they are 3-4 times less than aluminum wheels.
+The price of steel wheels is typically cheaper, as they are 3-4 times less than aluminum wheels.